microsoft/rnx-kit/packages/metro-serializer-esbuild/README.md

 Defaults to `true` in production environment; `false` otherwise.

+### `minifyWhitespace`

+Same as `minify` but only removes whitespace.

+See the full documentation at https://esbuild.github.io/api/#minify.

+By default, this option is not set.

+### `minifyIdentifiers`

+Same as `minify` but only renames local variables to be shorter.

+See the full documentation at https://esbuild.github.io/api/#minify.

+By default, this option is not set.

+### `minifySyntax`

+Same as `minify` but only rewrites syntax to be more compact.

+See the full documentation at https://esbuild.github.io/api/#minify.

+By default, this option is not set.

 ### `sourceMapPaths`

 Determines whether paths in the output source map are absolute or relative to